byronwasti/Quantum-Computer-Simulation/README.md

 *~~Note: In order to use the code in this repo, you will need to have Haskell-Stack installed.
 You can install it using these instructions [https://docs.haskellstack.org/en/stable/install_and_upgrade/](https://docs.haskellstack.org/en/stable/install_and_upgrade/).~~ You need Python3 installed.*

-*GAMEPLAN: Simple simulator for Quantum Computer (X, Y, Z gates and Hadamard) as well as explanation of how to link things Then have a translation for how online quantum computer simulators function*

 This repository holds files necessary to run simulation of quantum computation using 5 fundamental quantum logic gates (X, Y, Z, Hadamard and CNOT).
 There are *almost* two implementations of basic quantum computation, one in Python and one in Haskell.
 Currently the Haskell version is having difficulties and is not functional.

 One of the main reasons for implementing quantum computation simulation in Python/Haskell is to more deeply understand how a quantum computer operates.
 By implementing a simulation for quantum computation, one can better understand where a quantum computer can be better than a classical computer.